DINO-Tok: Adapting DINO for Visual Tokenizers: Further Analysis of PCA on DINO Features

 \subsection{Complete DINO Sorted Channels Visualization}

-We provide a complete visualization of all $768$ PCA-sorted channels from DINO-v2-base and DINO-v3-base.
-For each model, the top-$8$ and bottom-$8$ channels are shown in zoomed views at the top right, while the original RGB image at the top left.
-As illustrated in Figure~\ref{fig:pca_channel_all} and Figure~\ref{fig:pca_channel_all_v2}, there is a clear progression from semantically meaningful, structured patterns in the top channels to increasingly noisy and less interpretable patterns in the bottom channels.
+We provide a complete visualization of all $768$ PCA-sorted channels from DINO-v3-base and DINO-v2-base in Figure~\ref{fig:pca_channel_all} and Figure~\ref{fig:pca_channel_all_v2}.
+The top channels show clear semantic structures and object-aligned patterns, while the bottom channels become increasingly noisy and difficult to interpret.
+This progressive transition from structured to noisy channels further supports the dominant-subspace assumption used in our quantization design.